Temple Rome housing options may vary by term. Check with your Program Manager for information about your term's

-- Temple Rome houses students in shared apartments, located in lively residential areas with many local shops and eateries nearby.
+- University-arranged shared apartments are located in lively residential areas with many local shops and eateries nearby.
 The distance to Temple Rome is approximately 1.5 miles.
 You may walk or take public transportation (short bus or metro ride) to the campus building.

 - shared bedroom(s) and bathroom(s)

 - a kitchen equipped with basic cooking utensils allowing you to shop for groceries and prepare your own meals